VideoCurio/nixos-configuration/README.md

 * Hardware configuration files for AMD, Intel, QEMU/KVM and Raspberry Pi 4 platform.
 GPU configuration files for AMD and Nvidia hardware.
 * Filesystem configuration for full encrypted disk (LUKS+LVM).
 * COSMIC, a wayland desktop environment / windows manager by [System76](https://system76.com/cosmic/).
-* Pop_launcher, launch or switch every application just with the Super key.
+* Pop_launcher, launch or switch to every application just with the Super key.
 * Flatpak with auto-update.
 COSMIC and Flathub repos pre-installed.
 * Alacritty terminal with ZSH and a lot of good modern commands.
 Finish to set up everything with [my nixos-dotfiles](https://github.com/VideoCurio/nixos-dotfiles).
 * More nice applications in `*-tools.nix` files like Ollama AI, docker, QEMU + virt-manager, python3, etc...